qeepcologne/flutter_image_compress_lite/README.md

 # flutter_image_compress_lite

-Standalone image compression plugin for Flutter (Android + iOS only) — set up as legacy free drop-in replacement for `flutter_image_compress` with no third-party iOS dependencies and no CocoaPods requirement and support.
+Standalone image compression plugin for Flutter (Android + iOS only) — set up as legacy free drop-in replacement for `flutter_image_compress` with zero third-party platform dependencies on either Android or iOS, and no CocoaPods.

 **Platforms:** Android, iOS.
 No macOS/Web/OpenHarmony support (unlike the upstream federated plugin).